frogorata/CellularLife/README.md

 ![Status](https://img.shields.io/badge/status-educational-green)
 # CellularLife

-CellularLife is a C# implementation of Conway's Game of Life.
+CellularLife is a C# implementation of Conway's Game of Life | a zero-player cellular automaton simulation based on mathematical rules.

 This project simulates a cellular automaton where cells evolve based on simple mathematical rules.